-**Elective options include Vascular Neurosurgery, Neurocritical Care, Neurointerventional Surgery, Cardiology Consultations and Neuroimaging.
+*Elective options include Outpatient Clinic, Telestroke, Diagnostic Neuroradiology, Neurocritical Care, Endovascular Neurosurgery, Neurosonology, and Neuroimaging.

 Call is every other week from home (including the weekend).
-You will have a supervisory role in neurovascular service, made up of one senior and one junior neurology resident and two medical students.
+You will have a supervisory role in neurovascular service, which typically consists of one senior neurology resident, one junior neurology resident, three nurse practitioners, one pharmacist, and two medical students.